blazexnz/blazexnz.github.io/rosary/readme.md

 4. **Start praying:** Follow along through the prayers and reflections
 5. **Use navigation buttons:** Tap "Previous Decade" or "Next Decade" below the Mysteries to move through the decades; the app will smoothly scroll the view for convenience
 6. **Toggle beads on/off:** Click **Hide Beads** to use a physical rosary instead of the app’s bead counters
+7. **Toggle Rosary modes:** While in English, use the menu to toggle between Standard Rosary and Rosary For The Deceased